zhaoren91/zhaoren.github.io/_pages/about.md

 # News
+09/2024: Congratulations!
+Our paper "STAA-Net: A Sparse and Transferable Adversarial Attack for Speech Emotion Recognition" is accepted in IEEE TAFFC!

 07/2024: Congratulations!
 Our survey paper <a href="https://ieeexplore.ieee.org/abstract/document/10595492" target="_blank">A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era</a> is accepted and published in IEEE Computational Intelligence Magazine (IF 2023:10.3)!

 07/2024: Congratulations!
 We have 3 papers accepted and orally presented in IEEE EMBC 2024!